elekozlova/sandbox/README.md

 ## Functionalities
-- [x] Calculate and visualize the distance between the current location and the destination.
+- [x] Calculate and visualize the distance and the time between the current location and the destination.

 ## Installation steps

-Clone the Repo and install the requirements
+Clone the Repo

 ```
 git clone https://github.com/elekozlova/sandbox.git
-cd sandbox
-pip install -r requirements.txt

 ```
 ###
+- install the packages from requirements.txt
 - create .env file
- - add in .env file information about your DATA BASE.Example:DATABASE_URL = "postgresql://user:password@localhost:port/name_base"
+- add in .env file information about your DATA BASE.

+Example: DATABASE_URL = "postgresql://user:password@localhost:port/name_base"

 - run the application for create table
 ```
 python release.py
 ```